 We see in the beginning of the film that Needy is incarcerated, and her story about Jennifer leads us to the reason of her incarceration.
 Needy stabs Jennifer in the heart with a box cutter.
 Jennifer’s last words are, “My tit,” to which Needy replies, “No, your heart.”
 Before the final stab, they have a climactic fight elevated in the air and Jennifer bites her, spreading the evil to Needy.
 Jennifer’s mother catches the aftermath of the incident with Jennifer dead in her bed and Needy lying beside her.
 The result is Needy’s arrest.
 Now being “Jennifer–evil,” not “high school evil,” she is able to break out of jail and go get revenge on “Low Shoulder.”
 The revenge scene felt similar to Tarantino’s “Kill Bill Vol. 1 & 2” when “The Bride” gets revenge on Bill and his crew after they killed her friends, her love, her baby, and almost her.

 Hell may be a teenage girl, but hell is also a woman who has been stripped of her possibility.
-To see a woman take revenge in a way that is not often seen in action films, except in the “Kill Bill” films, and in last year’s “Revenge,” shows the primal fantasy of women having enough and taking it back.
+To see a woman take revenge in a way that is not often seen in action or horror films, shows the primal fantasy of women having enough and taking it back.
 I wouldn’t say Needy or Jennifer are honorable characters, or even role models, but because they are flawed individuals, this makes the film so much more richer.
 And that is why the undertones of this film are so satisfying.
 When you watch the credits you see the crime scene aftermath of Needy’s revenge on “Low Shoulder” and you see Needy walking out in a hoodie.
 It creeps you out a bit, but the message of the story is clear: don’t fuck with a teenage girl, because she’ll come back, or her best friend will come back, and kill you.

 What should have been seen as a brilliant collaboration at the time is starting to be recognized today.
 What we have in 2019 that we didn’t have access to in 2009 is a wealth of platforms for films and TV shows.
 Kusama and Cody have gone on to make equally provocative work in their careers, and you have access to the majority of their output.
 In 2018, with the release of Kusama’s “Destroyer” and Cody’s film “Tully,” there was a resurgence of “Jennifer’s Body”.
 Critics have come back full of praise, and blaming the marketing for taking steam away from the film.